Undergraduate Academic Policies

 Absences from all Classes

-Students who have been called away from all classes due to an emergency (serious illness, hospitalization, death of a parent, etc.) will need to provide documentation of the circumstances to their instructors and will be expected to contact each instructor to discuss making up the work missed.
+Students who have been called away from all classes due to an emergency (serious illness, hospitalization, death of a parent, etc.) or due to military orders will need to provide documentation of the circumstances to their instructors and will be expected to contact each instructor to discuss making up the work missed.

 Absences from Final Examinations

 A student who fails to attend the final examination of a course and who has a passing grade up to that time may be given a grade of I (Incomplete).
 The Committee on Absence of the Division of Student Affairs reviews excuses concerning absences from final examinations and informs instructors of its decisions.

 Students scheduled for more than three examinations in one day may have their examination schedule adjusted if they notify the instructor or department of the examination offered in the fourth time slot by the midpoint of the semester.
 It is the student’s responsibility to be aware of the date and time of the final examination for each of his or her classes before officially enrolling.
 See the Enrollment and Student Academic Information Bulletin (Office of the Registrar) each semester for further information.

 With the exception of days covered by the Religious Observances Policy and Procedures of Indiana University, illness or military orders are usually the only acceptable excuses for absence from class.
 Absences must be explained to the satisfaction of the instructor who will decide whether omitted work may be made up.
 In all cases of absences other than those following the Religious Observance Policy and Procedures, however, it is the individual instructor who decides whether or not to excuse an absence and/or to allow missed work to be submitted.